 V. It's the first letter of the word volunteering.
-It's also the name of a new charity set up to inspire a new generation of volunteers.
-V is putting the youth back into youth volunteering.
+It's also the name of a charity set up to inspire a new generation of volunteers.
+V puts the youth back into youth volunteering.
 It's different because it's led by the interests and passions of young people.

-It all started with the Russell Commission.
-It was set up by the government to look at the future of youth volunteering.
+It all started with the Russell Commission and was set up by the government to look at the future of youth volunteering.
 Over 6000 young people had their say, as well as voluntary organisations, businesses and the media.

 The result?
-The Russell Commission Report.
-It is a plan to improve the quality, quantity and diversity of youth volunteering in England.
-They are a new charity to do it.
+The Russell Commission Report, a plan to improve the quality, quantity and diversity of youth volunteering in England.

-With money from the government and from businesses, V has already;
+With money from the government and from businesses, V has:

 - funded 115,000 new opportunities

-- dished out cash for youth-led projects through Cashpoint
+- handed out cash for youth-led projects through Cashpoint

 - released research on barriers to volunteering